10 Best Herbal Teas For Bee Sting

 Lavandula angustifolia, commonly known as English lavender, is often used in herbal teas to help alleviate the symptoms of bee stings due to its calming and anti-inflammatory properties.

-Plantago major, commonly known as broadleaf plantain, has been traditionally used in herbal remedies for its soothing properties.
+Plantago lanceolata, commonly known as broadleaf plantain, has been traditionally used in herbal remedies for its soothing and anti-inflammatory properties.